 Her mother is a professional painter and introduced her to arts at a very young age, specifically teaching her how to observe and analyse with an artistic eye.
 This ‘nurture’ and her ‘nature’ first took her to photography and drawing.

-Wether it is in clay, paint or interior design her handwriting is recognizable.
+Wether it is in clay, paint or design her handwriting is recognizable.
 Often you’ll find contrasts; fragility versus sturdyness, subtile shapes versus unpolished edges.
 Brilliance versus humble expressions.
 State of the art techniques (like 3d printing in porcelain) are combined with very traditional artisanal techniques.

 Her handwriting is also found in a consequent use of a specific colour schemes.
 Earthy and sober, recognizable in her own developed glazings but also in her paintings.

 She tries to capture the essence, the unbearable being of life, which is the integral search in her works of art.